The Incident (Modern Family)

-In the episode, Mitchell and Claire's mother visit the family months after she embarrassed Jay in front of his family on his wedding day.
+In the episode, Mitchell and Claire's mother visits the family months after she embarrassed Jay in front of his family on his wedding day.
 Phil and Claire try to judge whether Haley's boyfriend is acceptable to take her to a concert or not.
 Mitchell goes to his father's house to tell him that they are inviting his ex-wife to a party, but he does not tell Gloria.
 At the reunion, Gloria and Jay's ex-wife begin to fight, but Haley's boyfriend stops them.

 "The Incident" received positive reviews from the television critics and received a 3.6/10 in the 18-49 demographic according to Nielsen Media Research.

 Plot

 DeDe (Shelley Long), Claire (Julie Bowen) and Mitchell's (Jesse Tyler Ferguson) mother as well as the ex-wife of Jay (Ed O'Neill), stops in for a surprise visit.
 She states that she wants to try to make up with everyone that she offended during an incident that she had caused at Jay and Gloria's (Sofía Vergara) wedding.
 DeDe had become progressively drunk during the event, culminating in a drunken speech mocking Gloria, and was carried out, knocking over the wedding cake in the process.
 In the present, Haley (Sarah Hyland) attempts to convince her parents to let her go to a concert with her boyfriend, Dylan (Reid Ewing), but Claire and Phil (Ty Burrell) refuse to let her go.

 At Gloria and Jay's house, Gloria's 11-year-old son Manny (Rico Rodriguez) has come home from a sleepover, where he was the victim of a prank.
 Gloria promises to help Manny get revenge, which he does by setting a kid's bicycle on fire.
 DeDe persuades Mitchell to tell the family about her visit for her, while Mitchell's boyfriend Cameron (Eric Stonestreet) looks on with concern.
-Mitchell tells Jay about DeDe first, but Jay stops him from telling Gloria or Claire.
+Mitchell tells Jay about DeDe first, but Jay stops him from telling Gloria.

 Later, the whole family (as well as Dylan) meets at Claire's house for dinner.
-DeDe arrives (much to the shock and chagrin of Gloria and Claire) and gives her apology.
+DeDe arrives (much to the shock and chagrin of Gloria) and gives her apology.
 Gloria forgives her, which angers DeDe, prompting her to attack Gloria.
 The fight is broken up by Dylan, who reminds them to be thankful that they are such a close-knit family, and starts serenading Haley with a song he wrote.
 Phil and Claire are impressed by his sensibility, initially agreeing to let him and Haley go to the concert.
 However, Dylan's serenade quickly becomes sexual, causing them to change their minds.

 In the ending scene, it is shown that the family members enjoyed Dylan's song, singing it while they get prepared for the day.